Carl Palmer (UK)

 22" 2002 China

-Carl Frederick Kendall Palmer is credited as one of the most respected and influential rock drummers to emerge from the 1960s.
-Born in Birmingham, England from the beginning it was clear that music was in the stars for the young Carl Palmer.
-His grandfather played the drums, his grandmother was a symphony violinist, his mother played an assortment of instruments, and his father sang, danced and played the guitar and drums as a semi-professional entertainer.
-In a musical family where even his brothers picked up the guitar and drums, Carl’s fascination with music began early and classical violin studies followed.
+Carl Frederick Kendall Palmer was born in Birmingham, England, on March 20th, 1950.
+From the beginning it was clear that music was in the stars for the young Carl Palmer.
+His grandfather played the drums, his great-grandmother was a classical guitarist; and his father sang, danced and played the guitar and drums as a semi-professional entertainer.
+In a musical family where even his brothers picked up the guitar and drums, Carl’s fascination with music began early and classical violin studies followed, and by the age of 7 had learned to play the banjolele.

-At the age of 18, Carl Palmer joined up with The Crazy World of Arthur Brown at the absolute peak of their success following the smash single “Fire” (“I am the God of Hellfire…”).
-It was with Atomic Rooster that Carl Palmer enjoyed his first real success as a founding member of a band.
-Media and fans alike immediately embraced Crane, Palmer and bassist/vocalist Nick Graham as the late 60’s progressive rock scene was thriving.
-Their debut album, Atomic Rooster, hit number 49 in the U.K. All the while, fueled by his brilliant drum solos, Palmer’s reputation grew as a drummer with phenomenal skill and dizzying speed.
+At the age of 18, Carl joined up with The Crazy World of Arthur Brown at the absolute peak of their success following the smash single “Fire” (“I am the God of Hellfire…”).
+In 1969, Carl returned to the UK to form Atomic Rooster.
+It was with Atomic Rooster that Carl enjoyed his first real success as a founding member of a band.